outdreamer/build-a-cure/docs/tasks/ideas.md

       - structure is aggregated information/certainty, which implies that if a structure exists, it can be calculated
       - structures can contain uncertainties if the space in the structure is not enforced enough (isnt filled with structures)
+      - information (structure) is an energy format
       - in order for information to exist, there has to be structure (structure can be equated with information)
-      - structures capable of holding information can exert an attractive force on that information
+      - structures capable of holding information can exert an attractive force on that information (if it's imminent or exists in an adjacent structure & is looking for a way to preserve state)
         - what structures can hold the information of physics questions like how to:
           - connect space-times
           - preserve information in black holes
           - break a universe boundary (as mentioned here: https://www.quantamagazine.org/the-black-hole-information-paradox-comes-to-an-end-20201029/)

+        - this means that in order to hold/attract/preserve/calculate different types of information, you can generate new structures to hold the information you need (like a space-time sequence with uncertainties aligned to allow a certain energy/information type to develop)

       - in order for time to exist, there has to be other possible states (change has to be possible)
       - in order for space-times to be connectable, there has to be potential (a chain of uncertainties in the host system structure, in which a wormhole or connecting/attracting force or energy type can form)
         - which uncertainties, when positioned adjacently, can create a structure in which information possible in one space-time can be communicated to another?